 Recipe FAQ’s:

-Frutti de Mare literally translates into fruit of the sea.
-Which means all the delicious types of seafood found in the oceans and seas.
-When preparing frutti de mare, shellfish of every type, calamari and any type of fish are used in this Italian classic.
+Frutti de Mare literally translates into “fruit of the sea.”
+It refers to all of the delicious types of seafood found in the oceans and seas, from large shrimp, fish, and any other type of shellfish to bay scallops, anchovy fillets, baby clams, or squid tentacles..

 Tomatoes or marinara are not typically used when making Frutti de mare, it’s made with olive oil, garlic and all the delicious juices from the seafood.
 Since it’s your dinner you can of course use marinara or tomatoes when you make it.